angeloobeta/Bitnine_Coding-Test/Internship test/Question 1/Question 1 Readme.md

    used in the Fibonacci calculation.
 3. The program takes care of freeing dynamically allocated memory after the computation.

-Feel free to contact [Your Name/Email/Contact Info] for any questions or issues related to this code.
+Feel free to contact angeloobeta@hotmail.com for any questions or issues related to this code.